spring1843/go-dsa/heap/README.md

 }
 ```

 To utilize a heap to store a particular type, certain methods such as len and less must be implemented for that type to conform to the heap interface.
-By default, the heap is a min heap, where each node is smaller than its children.
+By default, the heap is a min heap, with each node smaller than its children.
 However, the package provides the flexibility to define what "being less than" means.
 For instance, changing `m[i] > m[j]` to `m[i] < m[j]` would transform the heap into a minimum heap.

 In Go, heaps are implemented with slices.
 The heap property is maintained such that the left child of the node at index `i` (where i is greater than or equal to 1) is always located at `2i`, and the right child is at `2i+1`.
 If the slice already contains elements before pushing, the heap must be initialized using `heap.Init(h Interface)` to establish the order.